Corey Perry: Early life

 Perry was born on May 16, 1985, in New Liskeard, Ontario, the first of two boys born to Geoff and Nancy Perry.
 He and his brother Adam learned to skate when Corey was two.
-At age 10, he and his family moved from Haileybury, Ontario to Peterborough, Ontario.
+At age 10, he and his family moved from Haileybury, Ontario, to Peterborough, Ontario.
 Growing up, his favourite NHL team was the Montreal Canadiens.

 Playing career

 Minor

 Perry grew up playing hockey with the Peterborough Minor Petes AAA organization of the OMHA's Eastern AAA league.
 In 2001, Perry led his Petes to a victory in the inaugural OHL Cup Bantam AAA championship held in Peterborough.
 Perry had a stellar year offensively, scoring 73 goals in 67 games.

 Junior

 After a standout minor hockey career, Perry was drafted fifth overall into the Ontario Hockey League (OHL) by the London Knights in the 2001 Priority Draft.
 He immediately produced at a point-per-game pace for the Knights, recording 59 points in 60 games in his rookie season.
-The following year, his NHL draft year, Perry improved to 78 points and was selected 28th overall in the 2003 NHL Entry Draft by the Mighty Ducks of Anaheim.
+The following year, his NHL entry draft year, Perry improved to 78 points and was selected 28th overall in the 2003 NHL entry draft by the Mighty Ducks of Anaheim.

 In the 2003–04 season, Perry scored 40 goals and 73 assists for 113 points in just 66 games, becoming the first Knight to reach 100 points in a season since Jason Allison did so in 1994.
 During the season, the Ducks were considering trading Perry to the Edmonton Oilers for Mike Comrie.
 The Oilers agreed to acquire Perry for Comrie, though there was one snag in the deal; Edmonton general manager Kevin Lowe felt that Comrie should return $2.5 million of his salary.
 Comrie ultimately refused to do so and the trade subsequently fell through.
 In the OHL playoffs, Perry scored seven more goals, with his offensive prowess earning him a call-up to the Ducks' American Hockey League (AHL) affiliate, the Cincinnati Mighty Ducks, for the remainder of the 2003–04 season.
 Perry was later named an OHL first-team All-Star after the season.

 Entering his fourth and final year with the Knights in 2004–05, Perry scored a junior career-high 130 points in 60 games.
-He went on to post an additional 38 points in the post-season to capture the J. Ross Robertson Cup as OHL champions, en route to a Memorial Cup championship.
-In 18 post-season games, Perry scored 11 goals and handed out 27 assists.
+He went on to post an additional 38 points in the postseason to capture the J. Ross Robertson Cup as OHL champions, en route to a Memorial Cup championship.
+In 18 postseason games, Perry scored 11 goals and handed out 27 assists.
 The Knights shut-out Sidney Crosby's Rimouski Océanic in the final.